 “Are you ready to take up the Lord’s call to be a missionary disciple by serving as a Catholic educator?
 For to live the mission of Catholic education means to give life to our students by opening their minds, hearts and lives to Christ and his Gospel.
 It means challenging our young people to know and live the Truth.
 It is to stand with them as they grow in wisdom and grace.
-If you are ready for take up this mission, then the Aquinas Fellowship Program is waiting for you.”
+If you are ready to take up this mission, then the Aquinas Fellowship Program is waiting for you.”

 - Bishop Frank Caggiano

-Ignited by their faith and wanting to serve, participants get the opportunity to make a deep and profound difference in the lives of children they teach and are supported with educational opportunities, a supportive community and spiritual guidance.
+Ignited by their faith and wanting to serve, Fellows get the opportunity to make a deep and profound difference in the lives of children they teach and are supported with educational opportunities, a supportive community and spiritual guidance.